Free Case Evaluation

 We have a long history of representing employees in their fight against employers and have a track record of obtaining substantial severance packages for our clients.
 With us on your side, you can be sure of getting what you deserve.

 Do not sign away your future without expert guidance.
-Call us today at 646-461-6838 or get in touch with us online to schedule a free and confidential consultation with a highly-rated New York severance agreement lawyer.
+Call us today at 646-461-6838 or get in touch with us online to schedule a free and confidential evaluation with a highly-rated New York severance agreement lawyer.

 Contact Levine & Blit, PLLC